Protontech-1803/devops/DeployApplicationMicroservicesOnDifferentClouds/Readme.md

-# Deploy application with database and frontend microservices on different clouds
+# Deploy Application with Database and Frontend Microservices on different Clouds

 A web application with frontend written in Python language and deployed in a Microsoft Azure container uses Redis database from Amazon web services (AWS) container.